edersohe/Flask-Meld/README.md

 # Initialize Meld in your project

-Example of how add Flask-Meld to a Flask application
+For the sake of example, here is a minimal Flask application to get things
+running:

 ```py
 from flask import Flask, render_template